 It’s also pretty common to put your education and activities in their own section or sections, rather than mixing them in with your work experience.
 If you went to graduate school or have multiple education experiences, you’d still list them in reverse chronological order within your education section, for consistency.

-When Should You Use a Chronological Resume?
+Who Should Use a Chronological Resume?

 The beauty of this layout is that it works for just about anyone looking for any kind of job.
 Students and new grads tend to lean on this format because it’s the simplest way to organize their limited work experience.
 The same goes for professionals at any level with a consistent career history—in other words, those who’ve gone from job to job without gaps (or with very few gaps) between roles.